Participer au site avec un Tip

 x1 tend to be less than those in x2.

-reject the null hypothesis in favor of the alternative.
+be taken as evidence against the null hypothesis in favor of the

 The 'two-sided' 'exact' computation computes the complementary probability